Master of Sustainable Real Estate Development

 - Faculty of Industry Professionals: Learn from current practitioners who bring real-world experience and a commitment to teaching.

-- Experiential Learning: Get direct field experience through structured internships, client-based research projects, and field study trips to learn the challenges and successes in other cities nationally.
+- Experiential Learning: Get direct field experience through structured internships, client-based research projects, and field study trips.

 - Alumni Success: MSRED alumni are making an impact in high-level leadership positions across the industry.